-I find it extraordinary that the Romans should be so proud of their Francesca, even to the point of considering her their special patron.
-They can lay claim, after all, to Saints Peter and Paul, to innumerable martyrs and glorious Popes, and yet, with all that spiritual richness, they remain attached to Francesca, a married woman, a servant of the poor, a mother to the sick, a spiritual daughter of Holy Father Benedict, and a mystic.
+The Romans are extraordinarily proud of their Francesca, even to the point of considering her their special patron.
+Although they lay claim to Saints Peter and Paul, and to the spiritual richness of innumerable martyrs and glorious Popes, they remain attached to Francesca, a married woman, a servant of the poor, a mother to the sick, a spiritual daughter of Holy Father Benedict, and a mystic.

 Enthusiasm for Holiness